-- While buying chamomile tea from a grocery-store or herbalist, always look for products formulated from whole flower head.
-This will ensure you reap most of the benefits out of it.
+- While buying chamomile tea from a grocery store or herbalist, always look for products that are formulated from whole flower heads.
+This will ensure that you reap most of its benefits.

 - Preserve chamomile tea in an airtight jar and store in a dry place.
-Keep away from direct sun.
+Keep it away from direct sunlight.

-- Chamomile tea can be easy brewed following a few simple steps.
+Chamomile tea can be prepared at home by following a few simple steps.

-- First of all, warm up your tea pot by pouring some boiling water into it and then add some apple slices, mashing it with a wooden spoon.
+- Warm up your tea pot by pouring some boiling water into it and then add some apple slices, mashing it with a wooden spoon.

-- Afterwards, add some pre-washed chamomile flowers to the pot and pour-in two cups of boiling water.
+- Add some pre-washed chamomile flowers to the boiling water.

 - Cover the pot and let the flowers steep for a couple of minutes.

-- Strain the tea and add some lemon juice or honey for added taste.
+- Strain the tea and add some lemon juice or honey to it for added taste.

-- 15 Amazing Benefits Of Chamomile Oil For Skin, Health And Hair
+- 14 Best Benefits Of Oolong Tea For Skin, Hair And Health

-- 19 Amazing Benefits and Uses Of Herbal Tea For Skin, Hair and Health
+- 7 Ulitmate Benefits Of Peppermint Tea For Skin, Hair And Health

-- 22 Amazing Benefits Of Licorice Root Tea For Skin Hair And Health
+- 14 Amazing Benefits Of Cardamom Tea For Skin, Hair And Health

 - 10 Amazing Health Benefits Of Barley Tea